friflo/Friflo.Json.Fliox/README.md

       By avoiding exceptions performance increases by the fact that throwing exceptions is an expensive operation because of object creation the heap.
 The error mode is set via `JsonReader.ThrowException`:
         1. Don't throw any exception and provide the error state via a boolean and a message.
         2. Throw exception in error case - which is useful for debugging.
-    - Error messages are created without heap allocation to avoid vulnerability to DDoS attacks simplify by flooding with invalid JSON.
+    - Error messages are created without heap allocation to avoid vulnerability to DDoS attacks simply by flooding a service with invalid JSON.
     - Optimized for performance and low memory footprint
         - Create an immutable type description for each `Type` to invoke only the minimum required reflection calls while de-/serializing
         - Reusing of object mapper instance to avoid allocations on the heap
         - Avoid boxing/unboxing of primitive types (e.g. int, float, ...) to minimize heap allocations.
-        - No heap allocations are performed when using `ReadTo()` and using a subset of supported types: arrays & `Lists` and classes ensured by [unit test](Json.Tests/Common/UnitTest/Mapper/TestNoAllocation.cs)
+        - No heap allocations are performed when using `ReadTo()` and using a subset of supported types: arrays, `Lists` and classes ensured by [unit test](Json.Tests/Common/UnitTest/Mapper/TestNoAllocation.cs)
     - Supported C#/.NET types:
         - Container types: arrays, `List`, `IList`, `Dictionary` & `IDictionary`
         - Primitive types, `BigInteger` & `DateTime`